DZykov/DZykov/README.md

 ### About Me:

 My name is Demid Zykov.
 I do projects for my portfolio to get into IT-industry or to satisfy my needs.
+Right now, I focus on information security; thus, I don't upload much projects.

 ### My skills: